 This prestigious award is named after NRCA’s 1982-83 president, John Bradford.
 Bradford participated in various community volunteer activities and emphasized altruism during his years of industry participation and leadership.
 Bradford was instrumental in the development of the Montana Roofing Contractors Association and served as president of the Midwest Roofing Contractors Association.

-During the 2023 International Roofing Expo® in Dallas, NRCA announced Bill Collins, former president and CEO of GAF, Parsippany, N.J., as the recipient of the John Bradford Volunteer Award.
-Collins received the award during NRCA’s Awards Ceremony and Cocktail Reception March 8.
+During the 2024 International Roofing Expo® in Las Vegas, NRCA announced Hap Esbenshade, chairman and CEO of The Mountain Company, Vienna, W.Va.; Laurel Management Group, Vienna; and Tri-State/Service Roofing & Sheet Metal Company, Vienna, as the recipient of the John Bradford Volunteer Award.
+Esbenshade received the award Feb.
+7 during the NRCA 2024 Industry Awards Ceremony.

 Previous John Bradford Award Winners